Originally published: July 10th/2018; Updated: May 7th/2019

 Don’t hide food and trick your kids into eating stuff they don’t want to.
-It is not serving anyone well: that simply reinforces that healthy food are not worth being enjoyed for what they are.
+It doesn’t help and reinforces that healthy food are not worth enjoying for what they are.

 It is all about teaching them to love to eat.
 It cannot be done in one single meal.

 We want to associate meal time with pleasant time.
 Enforce your family rules.